codyburleson/litmojo/Documentation/Documentation.md

-Under Settings > Files and Links, turn on Detect all File Extensions if you want to see HTML manuscript files in the file explorer after they are compiled.
+- Under Settings > Files and Links, turn on Detect all File Extensions if you want to see HTML manuscript files in Obsidian's file explorer after they've been compiled.